Fidge123/DSAbot/README.md

 ## Skill Checks

-These are specific rolls for Das Schwarze Auge.
+These are specific rolls for _Das Schwarze Auge_.
 A skill check consists of three twenty-sided dice, a skill rating and an optional modifier.

 If you want to roll for Kraftakt (Body Control) and you have a Fertigkeitswert (skill rating) of 4, Belastung (Encumbrance) of 1 and Gewandtheit (Agility) of 12 and Konstitution (Constitution) of 14, you should type the following: